 The cervical spine consists of seven distinct vertebrae, two of which are given unique names:

 Two vertebrae in the cervical spine, the first cervical vertebrae (C1) is known as the atlas, and the second cervical vertebrae (C2) is known as the axis differ from the other vertebrae because they are designed specifically for rotation.
-These two cervical vertebrae support the neck to rotate in so many directions.cervical spine
+These two cervical vertebrae support the neck to rotate in so many directions.

 The cervical spine is distributed into three regions – craniovertebral (CV) region (C0-2), mid-cervical region (C3-6) and the cervicothoracic junction (C7-T1/2).